 Here's how to get flood insurance, and what it will and won't cover.
 (For general information about homeowners' insurance, read Nolo's article Homeowners' Insurance: What You Need to Know.)

 You can purchase flood insurance from your broker or agent through the National Flood Insurance Program (NFIP), which is managed by the Federal Emergency Management Agency (FEMA).
 Flood insurance is available to any homeowner who lives in one of the many NFIP-participating communities (which have agreed to pass and enforce certain storm water and flood plain management laws).

 If you need an agent, call the NFIP at 888-379-9531 or visit its website at www.floodsmart.gov.

 A flood insurance policy through the NFIP can provide maximum coverage of $250,000 for property and $100,000 for contents.
 (Property and contents coverage must be purchased separately, even though they may form part of the same policy.)
 If you want additional coverage, you can purchase excess flood insurance from private insurers.
-The average flood insurance policy costs less than $570 per year, according to the NFIP.
+The average flood insurance policy costs less around $700 per year, according to the NFIP.

 If you buy a home in a designated high-risk flood zone and get a mortgage loan from a federally regulated or insured lender, your lender must require that you purchase flood insurance.

 If you live in a zone that's been designated moderate- or low-risk, you don't need to buy flood insurance for your lender's sake -- but you may want to do so anyway, especially if your own observations indicate that the official designation on your area are out-of-date (a common problem).
 According to FEMA, almost 25% of all flood insurance claims come from areas with low-to-moderate flood risk.
 The good news is that you'll qualify for a preferred-risk policy.
 The premiums for this type of policy start at only $137 per year (for both property and contents).

 Here's what flood insurance pays out for each type of property covered: